 Les Canadiens de Montreal are one of those franchises that almost transcend their sport — not so dissimilar to the way the Yankees and Red Sox do for baseball, or Manchester United and Liverpool do for Premier League football.
 These teams (and there are others) have a permanent mystique surrounding them — an aura that you can’t quite put your fingers one but you know is within your grasp.

-I have heard many believe the H stands for “Habitants” – as if the letter represents the fact that the players inhabit Canada.
-They believe this mostly because the team is shortened to “Habs”, as you already know, which must mean the entire name is “Habitants de Canada”.
-A worthy suggestion, but is it right?
+I have heard many argue that the H stands for “Habitants”, believing the letter represents the fact that the players inhabit Canada.
+Further, they point to how the team name is shortened to “Habs”, which must mean the entire name is “Habitants de Canada”.
+A worthy suggestion, I suppose.

 In speaking with some historians steeped in Habs lore, The Peculiar Side of Sports has tried to ascertain the real meaning behind these letters, which are as important to the team’s identity as Robinson, Richard, Lafleur or Plantes.

 Habitants – Rangers and MSG owner Tex Rickard told a reporter that the H stood for Habitants in 1924.
 He was the first to officially give the team the nickname “Habitants”.
 However, since the CH logo had been in-place since the start of the 1916-17 season, this cannot be the reason for the H.

 Editor’s Note: “The term Habitant does not come from the fact the team inhabits Canada but in fact goes back even further to the French Regime, and existed in France, to mean farmers who live on seigneurial land, and the nickname comes from the fact that Les Canadiens was the French Canadian team, while the Wanderers (and later the Maroons) were anglo teams. ” – from Mattyleg at HabsInsideout.com